helium/HIP/0064-wifi-dao.md

 connections.

-In order to deploy a planet scale WiFi network, the subDAO has to offer a compelling proposition for consumers with existing WiFi routers to upgrade to a Helium compatible hotspot and at the same time deploy new hotspots along with underlying broadband infrastructure in growth markets like India.
+In order to deploy a planet scale WiFi network, the subDAO has to offer a compelling proposition for consumers with existing WiFi routers to upgrade to a Helium compatible Hotspot and at the same time deploy new Hotspots along with underlying broadband infrastructure in growth markets like India.

-The WiFi subDAO offers consumers with existing broadband connections or WiFi routers a number of compelling reasons to upgrade their hotspots:
+The WiFi subDAO offers consumers with existing broadband connections or WiFi routers a number of compelling reasons to upgrade their Hotspots:

 1. Lower the cost of their existing internet connection by using the rewards earned by providing proof of coverage and helping the network grow.
-2. Expand range of their existing WiFi network by connecting an additional Helium compatible WiFi hotspot.
+2. Expand range of their existing WiFi network by connecting an additional Helium compatible WiFi Hotspot.
 3. Providing public wifi access at a location that requires broader access like stores, restaurants, venues, educational institutions, etc.
 4. Extend their existing LoRaWAN or 5G Helium portfolio with WiFi.